Bumzybrownblinqs24/LITA-CAPSTONE-PROJECT-1/README.md

 ## 3. PowerBi Dashboard

-Using PowerBi, I created a dashboard that visualizes the insights found in Excel and SQL.
+Using PowerBi, I created an interactive Power BI dashboard that visualizes the insights found in Excel and SQL.

 The dashboard also includes: